To live on a solitary journey with fibromyalgia

 There is no time to learn this acceptance piece, but once we have reached it, we can start to move on and learn how this new life goes, accept our’ new normal’ and start again.

 It was a good day every day.
 Well, there are few good days and far from it.
 If / when they come, we really have to enjoy the “good days” and appreciate little things that make us smile every day.
-However, consider “understanding” part of this is that, because it will cost you afterwards, you don’t want to overdo anything on a good day.
+However, consider “understanding” part of this is that, because it will cost you afterward, you don’t want to overdo anything on a good day.

 It is priceless to appreciate the time you can spend with your family and enjoy all the activities you can do.
 Enjoy your hobbies and activities to keep your mind from your pain.
 You can still.
 Enjoy what you have against what you have lost.

 It is not because those of us with chronic pain, chronic condition, don’t know or feel any kind of love before this diagnosis, but now, or should I say, we have a different level of love.
-You have the profundity of love and caring, because it’s said with no judgement, if someone you really love and care about, can look into your eyes, if your worst is, and say “I understand and wish I could help you.”
+You have the profundity of love and caring, because it’s said with no judgment, if someone you really love and care about, can look into your eyes, if your worst is, and say “I understand and wish I could help you.”

 There is not a certain number of things that someone can learn during this “new life,” but we can continue to look for good or positive things.
 It’s much easier said than done, and it’s sure a process, and trust me, I still try every day to find it.
 Some days are certainly easier for me to find peace or positiveness, but if I find it, I will continue to search for it and enjoy.